Quincy University: Campus

 Quincy University's compact, walkable campus is located in a residential area, a few blocks away from Quincy's Broadway Avenue shopping and business district.
+Public transit service to campus is provided by Quincy Transit Lines.

 Historic Francis Hall is at the center of campus and was built and expanded between 1871 and 1898.
 The campus also features distinctive examples of Mid-Century modern architecture in its residence halls and classroom and administration buildings.
 Friar's Field, a large lawn that held various athletic fields during the nineteenth and twentieth centuries, now creates a park-like setting for the campus.
 The newest additions to campus include a large health and fitness center and an apartment-style residence hall.

 The historic campus holds several noteworthy traditional and contemporary public art installations.
 The Brenner Library includes the highly regarded Gray Gallery, which features art exhibitions throughout the year.

-The university chapel was built in 1911 and has been renovated on several occasions.
+The chapel was built in 1911 and has been renovated on several occasions.
 The chapel design was shortened and modified to preserve the baseball field then located just to the north of Francis Hall.

-A former Franciscan seminary is now part of Quincy University, just a few minutes to the north of the university's historic campus.
+A former Franciscan seminary is now part of Quincy University, just a few minutes to the north of the institution's historic campus.
 Now called the North Campus, this extensively renovated facility houses most of the Division of Science and Technology, the Connie Niemann Center for Music, and the Quincy Media Inc. television studio.
-The university's soccer stadium and softball complex are located adjacent to the North Campus.
+The institution's soccer stadium and softball complex are located adjacent to the North Campus.
 The football stadium and baseball field are part of the main campus and feature distinctive limestone walls.
 The football and baseball facilities were built in the 1930s and have been extensively renovated.

 Campus life at Quincy University involves several student clubs and activities, including three Greek-letter organizations.
 Greek houses are located on campus.

-Each year, the Inaugural ceremony brings together faculty, staff, new students, and parents to celebrate the beginning of the university experience for new students.
+Each year, the Inaugural ceremony brings together faculty, staff, new students, and parents to celebrate the beginning of the college experience for new students.
 Following a procession by the faculty in academic regalia, the ceremony takes place in St. Francis Solanus Church, a Franciscan parish located across the street from Quincy University.